-Adding a new class is fairly easy in 3.0, in fact, someone has taken the time to put together a fairly complete document on adding a class, in this case a Knight class.
+Adding a new class is fairly easy in 3.1, in fact, the coding.pdf has a section on doing just this.
+In addition, someone has taken the time to put together a fairly complete document on adding a class, in this case a Knight class.
 The class.txt is available on the FTP site <ftp://ftp.circlemud.org/pub/CircleMUD/contrib/docs/3.x/class.txt>.